Strategic Environmental Assessment, Sustainability Appraisal and Habitat Regulations Assessment

 Habitats Regulations Assessment (HRA)

-Habitat Regulation Assessment (HRA) is a statutory process under the Europa: Habitats EU Directive and is used to determine whether plans, projects or programmes are likely to have a significant effect on European protected Wildlife sites through an initial risk assessment, known as screening, and a more detailed assessment, known as Appropriate Assessment, is required.
+Habitat Regulation Assessment (HRA) is a statutory process under the Europa: Habitats EU Directive and is used to determine whether plans or projects are likely to have a significant effect on European protected Wildlife sites through an initial risk assessment, known as screening, and a more detailed assessment, known as Appropriate Assessment.

 European wildlife sites, also known as Natura 2000 sites are protected because they are of exceptional importance in respect of rare, endangered or vulnerable natural habitats and species within the European Community.
 There are nine European wildlife sites within County Durham's boundary including: